cheatas/DMARCate/README.md

 `counters.py` generates statistics about authentication results.
 The results are dived into two sections: Trusted and Unknown sources.
 Each section contains an IP list that displays the IP addresses that fall within this category and the number of messages that they have sent.
 Additionally, a set of counters shows the aggregate authentication results.
 These include SPF, DKIM and DMARC results.
-The script must be supplied with a list of trusted sources like:

-    python counter.py 192.0.0.1
+This script relies on the trusted host which must be defined in `trusted-list.txt`.
+This can be done manually or automatically using `spf-ip-extract.py`.

 `graph.py` generates the graphs which show DMARC authentication results over the last 30 days (by default).
 Like `counters.py`, this done for both trusted and unknown sources.
 Additionally it also generates the DNS history time line.
-The script must be supplied with a list of trusted sources like:

-    python counter.py 192.0.0.1
+This script relies on the trusted host which must be defined in `trusted-list.txt`.
+This can be done manually or automatically using `spf-ip-extract.py`.

+`spf-ip-extract.py` can automatically extract IP addresses from a SPF record.
+Network addresses are also supported.
+All IP addresses are written to `trusted-list.txt`

 `dns-record-tracker.py` tracks the SPF, DKIM and DMARC records of a domain.
 Any record change is saved in the MySQL database.
 These records are used by `graph.py` to generate the DNS history time line.